hashicorp/terraform-provider-azurerm/website/docs/r/redhatopenshift_cluster.html.markdown

 Manages a fully managed Azure Red Hat Openshift Cluster (also known as ARO).

--> **Note:** Due to the fast-moving nature of ARO, we recommend using the latest version of the Azure Provider when using ARO - you can find [the latest version of the Azure Provider here](https://registry.terraform.io/providers/hashicorp/azurerm/latest).

 ~> **Note:** All arguments including the client secret will be stored in the raw state as plain-text.
 [Read more about sensitive data in state](/docs/state/sensitive-data.html).

-~> **Note:** Currently a service principal cannot be associated with two or more ARO clusters on the Azure subscription.

 ## Example Usage

-This example provisions a basic Azure Red Hat Openshift Cluster.
-Other examples of the `azurerm_redhatopenshift_cluster` resource can be found in [the `./examples/redhatopenshift` directory within the Github Repository](https://github.com/hashicorp/terraform-provider-azurerm/tree/main/examples/redhatopenshift).

 ```hcl
 resource "azurerm_resource_group" "example" {